koprajr/CS452-LAB2/README.md

 CS452-LAB2
 ==========

-Lab due Tuesday Feb 4.
+Jeffrey Kopra - 0231864

-Use VAO's and VBO's to draw shapes.
+I used VAO's and VBO's to draw shapes instead of using glBegin and glEnd.
-If you use glBegin and glEnd to draw shapes you will lose points.